JonKing93/DASH/Tutorials/psm/object.md

 myPSM = vslitePSM(rows, latitude, T_thresholds, P_thresholds);
 ```

-We have now seen some basic examples of how to create PSM objects.
+We have now seen some examples of how to create PSM objects.
 In the next section we will see how to use these objects to automatically estimate proxy observations from a state vector ensemble.

 [Previous](welcome)---[Next](estimate)